-Prior to your hearing, you may request a copy of the evidence the appraisal district plans to introduce at the hearing to establish any matter at issue.
-Before a hearing on a protest or immediately after the hearing begins, you or your authorized representative and the appraisal district are required to provide each other with a copy of any materials (evidence) intended to be offered or submitted to the ARB at the hearing.
+Prior to your hearing, you may request a copy of the evidence the CAD plans to introduce at the hearing to establish any matter at issue.
+Before a hearing on a protest or immediately after the hearing begins, you or your agent and the CAD are required to provide each other with a copy of any materials (evidence) intended to be offered or submitted to the ARB at the hearing.
 Evidence may be submitted for any hearing type either in paper or on a small portable electronic device (such as a CD, USB flash drive or thumb drive) which will be kept by the ARB.
 Do NOT bring evidence on a smart phone.
 The ARB's hearing procedures regarding all the requirements to properly submit evidence on a small portable electronic device must be reviewed.

 To the greatest extent practicable, the hearing will be informal.
-You or your authorized representative may appear in person, by telephone conference or videoconference call or by submission of a written affidavit to present your evidence, facts and argument.
+You or your designated agent may appear in person, by telephone conference or videoconference call or by submission of a written affidavit to present your evidence, facts and argument.
 You must indicate the type of hearing you request on your written notice of protest filed with the ARB not later than the 10th day before the hearing date and provide your evidence and written affidavit before the ARB hearing begins.
-You may use Comptroller Form 50-283, Property Owner's Affidavit of Evidence to the Appraisal Review Board, to submit evidence for your telephone or video conference call hearing or for hearing by affidavit.
+You may use Comptroller Form 50-283, Property Owner's Affidavit of Evidence to the Appraisal Review Board, to submit evidence for your telephone conference call hearing or for hearing by affidavit.

-You and the appraisal district representative have the opportunity to present evidence about your case.
-In most cases, the appraisal district has the burden of establishing the property's value by a preponderance of the evidence presented.
+You and the CAD representative have the opportunity to present evidence about your case.
+In most cases, the CAD has the burden of establishing the property's value by a preponderance of the evidence presented.